ARMe-Leute/EDS_2024_fork/BL/Readme.md

 - **Always include `::feldBack` in subpages**
 - **Limit menu titles to 10 characters**
 - **Avoid Circular Menu Structures:**
  The menu system's navigation history can be corrupted by circular references.
-The current implementation stores only the immediate parent page in `MenuPage_t.lastMenu`.
+The current implementation stores only the immediate parent page in `::MenuPage_t.lastMenu`.
 Circular structures like:
  `Main Menu → Menu1 → Menu2 → Menu1` will not work.

 # Known Issues and possible improvements